howlingpan/code-dot-org/apps/docs/build.md

 # Apps Build System

-The apps build system generates all the client side javascript files used on studio.code.org.
+The apps build system generates all the client side javascript files used on studio.letron.vip.
 This file contains documentation about how it works and how it can be configured for different needs.

 ## FAQ